iasonstas/cra-eslint-prettier/README.md

 The UX does not include the Loading page,the Description sector and the icons as svg's.
 I have proceeded with Material Icons for faster development.

-I also Implemented the paging with the Paginator of Material UI.
+Implemented the paging with the Paginator of Material UI.

 For the SortBy the default Select from MUI is used